fdch/dspsynth/week2/index.rst

 The topics of this week's class are:

+- Sound
+- Digital Audio Signals
 - The sample
-- Sample rate
+- Sampling rate
-- The Nyquist Theorem
-- Aliasing
+- Amplitude.
+Resolution
 - Differences between audio and control signals.

 After the class you will have some exercises and a better idea of the following Pd objects: